3.45pm: Adult Craft Group

 Our super space family the Rockets need your help to track down books that have been nabbed by Aliens!
 As you read 6 library books over the summer, collect special stickers (including some stinky ones!) to complete your mission folder and get your medal and certificate.

-Space Chase blasts off on Saturday 13 July and children have until Saturday 14 September to complete their mission.
+Space Chase blasted off on Saturday 13 July and children have until Saturday 14 September to complete their mission.
 It’s FREE to take part!

 Please encourage your children to visit the library and sign up and see the difference the Summer Reading Challenge makes to their reading.

 “My son really enjoyed the challenge and it kept him motivated to keep reading over the school holidays which will really help when he goes back to school.”
-(Parent, Cadbury Heath Library).
+(Parent).

 Zoom off to the library for FREE awesome activities over the holidays including Fizz Pop Science workshops, Lego Mindstorm Mars Rover Challenge with Aerospace Bristol and Space Chase craft activities.